 Mercury takes the pain (and fees) out of banking for your US company.
 Photo: Mercury

-I’m a bit surprised that Mercury hasn’t received more attention in the location-independent business community since their launched in April 2019.
+I was a bit surprised that Mercury didn’t initially receive more attention in the location-independent business community since after their launch in April 2019.

 Mercury at a glance